-During the conversation
+During the conversation:

 - 1. Encourage quieter participants to contribute and good-humouredly try to restrict more assertive participants (observe the general demeanour of the group to determine if this becomes necessary).
-Keep/record an overview and guide the group to adhere to a gender-based analysis of the scenario (rather than other issues of social justice).
+Keep/record an overview and guide the group to adhere to a gender-based analysis (rather than other issues of social justice).
 You may find it helpful to acknowledge that teasing out the gender and diversity issues from other issues is often challenging.
 Watch the time closely. - 2.
 Remember to demonstrate respect towards diversity at all times.
-Be aware that cultural differences may exist between the participants.
-When uncertainty is expressed about cultural norms, encourage participants to ask questions or discuss these practices in relation to the scenario discussion guidelines. - 3.
+Be aware that cultural, professional, sectoral differences may exist between the participants.
+When uncertainty is expressed, encourage participants to ask questions or discuss these practices in relation to the exercise discussion guidelines. - 3.
 Try to remove yourself and your personal opinions from the content of the discussion.
-Observe and listen; this includes monitoring social interactions during the discussion and managing these where appropriate. - 4.
-At the end of the session, give a (visual) summary of achievements and pending issues remaining.
-Distinguish clearly between the discussion points and the recommendations for policies or programs.
+Observe and listen; this includes monitoring social interactions during the discussion and managing these where appropriate

-- 6 -F:\ACEWH\DalSpace\Workshops_Events\Int'l AIDS Conference 2006\Skills Building Session\ACEWH_GBA_HIVAIDS_Toronto_facilitator's_guide_2006.doc Write the names of participants here to help you during the session: Have e a good session!
+Write the names of participants here to help you during the session: H dave a good session!